David-Li0406/David-Li0406.github.io/_pages/about.md

   - /about.html
 ---

-I am Dawei Li, a graduate student at Halıcıoğlu Data Science Institute (HDSI) of the University of California, San Diego (UCSD).
-Previously, I obtained my bachelor’s degree in Computer Science from Beijing Language and Cultural University (BLCU).
-During university, I had been a research intern at Beijing Advanced Innovation Center for Language Resources (ICALL) and AI Lab of Xiaomi.
+I am Dawei Li, an incoming PhD student at Arizona State University (ASU).
+Previously, I obtained my bachelor’s degree in Computer Science from Beijing Language and Cultural University (BLCU) and master's degree in Data Science from University of California, San Diego (UCSD).
+I had also been a research intern at Beijing Advanced Innovation Center for Language Resources and AI Lab of Xiaomi.
 I am fortunately advised by and maintain closely connected with [Prof. Jingbo Shang](https://shangjingbo1226.github.io/) and [Dr. Yanran Li](http://yanran.li/about/).

 Research Interests
 ======